mroughan/Roulette/README.md

 tests assume you have the second more accurate method for doing calculations of arc lengths.

+### Install

+Put the files in a directory that Matlab can see, and edit the `common.m` file to either include the elliptic integral code or not.
+Then run the tests to see if everything works, and use them as an example to get things going.

 ### Contents

 The code contains: